michaelballantyne/extdsl-oopsla2020-artifact/README.md

 Lines 914-916: see `code/examples/8.2/minikanren-macro.rkt`.
 The
 `defrel/match` syntax is defined in `code/dsls/minikanren-ee/main.rkt`.
-The presentation in the paper uses a match syntax similar to that supported by Racket's `match` form, which we expect to be most familiar to readers.
+The presentation in the paper uses a pattern syntax similar to that supported by Racket's `match` form, which we expect to be most familiar to readers.
 The real DSL in the artifact uses a different syntax inspired by a pattern matcher written for Chez Scheme.

-The compile-time error mentioned on lines 929-930 is tested in `code/examples/8.2/minikanren-compile-time-errors.rkt`.
+The compile-time error behavior mentioned on lines 929-930 is tested in `code/examples/8.2/minikanren-compile-time-errors.rkt`.

 `code/examples/8.2/minikanren-program-transformation.rkt` demonstrates